Publicis, Omnicom seek to resolve leadership spat over CFO job - sources

 By Leila Abboud and Tom Bergin

-PARIS/LONDON The chief executives of advertising companies Publicis (PUBP.PA) and Omnicom Group (OMC.N) are working together to resolve a seven-month-old struggle over who will be chief financial officer of their combined group if the $35 billion (20 billion pounds) merger is completed, three people close to the deal said on Sunday.
+PARIS/LONDON, April 27 The chief executives of advertising companies Publicis and Omnicom Group are working together to resolve a seven-month-old struggle over who will be chief financial officer of their combined group if the $35 billion merger is completed, three people close to the deal said on Sunday.

 John Wren, the head of New York-based Omnicom, and Maurice Levy, his opposite number at Paris-based Publicis, are in regular contact to try to settle the CFO choice, which has fuelled tensions between the two sides since September as they seek to secure regulatory approvals for the blockbuster deal, the people said.